Turbinia: Development

-Charles Algernon Parsons invented the modern steam turbine in 1884, and having foreseen its potential to power ships, he set up the Parsons Marine Steam Turbine Company with five associates in 1893.
+Charles Algernon Parsons invented the modern steam turbine in 1884, and having foreseen its potential to power ships, he set up the Parsons Marine Steam Turbine Company in 1897.
 To develop this, he had the experimental vessel Turbinia built in a light design of steel by the firm of Brown and Hood, based at Wallsend on Tyne in the North East of England.

 The Admiralty was kept informed of developments, and Turbinia was launched on 2 August 1894.
 Despite the success of the turbine engine, initial trials with one propeller were disappointing.
 After discovering the problem of cavitation and constructing the first cavitation tunnel, Parsons' research led to his fitting three axial-flow turbines to three shafts, each shaft in turn driving three propellers, giving a total of nine propellers.
 In trials, this achieved a top speed of more than 34 kn, so that "the passengers aboard would be convinced beyond all doubt Turbinia was Charles Parsons' winning North Sea greyhound".

 The turbines were directly driven, as geared turbines were not introduced until 1910.
 Even after the introduction of geared turbines, efficiency of even the largest axial steam turbines was still below 12% and Turbinia was even less efficient.
 Despite this, it was a dramatic improvement over predecessors.